 Each context-dependent subword unit was modeled using three-HMM states and each HMM state was modeled using a mixture of 16 Gaussians.
-Then,

-MAP or MLLR adaptation3 was performed using speech data from the target language or domain.
-For MLLR adaptation, we a use regression class tree to group the Gaussians in the model set into regression classes and we use up to 32 regression classes.
+Then, MAP or MLLR adaptation was performed using speech data from the target language or domain.
+For MLLR adaptation, we used a regression class tree to group the Gaussians in the model set into regression classes and we used up to 32 regression classes.

-As described in Section 5.1.3, for the Greek task a transliterated graphemebased lexicon was used while performing MAP or MLLR adaptation.
+As described in Section 5.1.3, for the Greek task a transliterated grapheme-based lexicon was used while performing MAP or MLLR adaptation.

 5.2.3.
-HMM/GMM and Tandem ASR systems
+HMM/GMM and tandem ASR systems

 These are HMM/GMM ASR systems where both the acoustic model and the lexical model are trained on the language-dependent data.
-We investigate two systems: the HMM/GMM system that uses standard cepstral features as feature observations, and the tandem system that uses tandem features as feature observations (Hermansky et al., 2000).
-As indicated in Table 1, the tandem system exploits both language-dependent and language-independent resources similarly to probabilistic lexical model based systems and acoustic model adaptation based systems.
+We investigate two systems: the HMM/GMM system that uses standard cepstral features as feature observations, and the tandem system that uses tandem features as feature observations (Hermansky